Trump travel ban: For Sudanese-Americans, this humiliation is far from new

 - Ban on Sudanese immigrants comes two weeks after Obama signed an Executive Order easing sanctions against Sudan

 Sara Elhassan is a Sudanese-American freelance writer and editor based in Khartoum.
-She is also a content contributor at Elephant Media (www.elephantmediasd.com).
-You can find her work on her blog - Blog #45 - at alucan.wordpress.com.
+She is also a content contributor at Elephant Media You can find her work on her blog.

 The views expressed in this commentary are her own.